HawkeBull/highfield-privacy/PRIVACY.md

 ## Information We Collect

-* Discord user IDs (when necessary for bot functionality)
 * Message content only when required to process bot commands or configured features
 * Server and channel IDs required for operation